+Customer means a Public that purchases power from BPA at a Tier 1 Rate under a CHWM Contract.

+Customer Group means a group comprised of not less than 45 percent of the customers (utility count).

+General Provisions

+Preliminary Revisions

-It will be BPA’s policy to revise the TRM as little as possible.
-BPA reserves the right to revise the TRM after February 1, 2009, but only in accordance with the criteria and conditions set forth in this section 12 and the applicable processes set forth in section 13.
-Any revisions identified before February 1, 2009, must be agreed to by BPA and preference customer representatives designated by the Public Power Council, and will be proposed by BPA after that date in a future Section 7(i) rate proceeding, with the revisions not subject to the procedural requirements of sections 12 and 13.
+It will be BPA’s policy to revise the PRDM as little as possible.
+BPA reserves the right to revise the PRDM after February 1, 2009, but only in accordance with the criteria, conditions, and applicable processes set forth in this Section 9.
+Any revisions identified before February 1, 2009, must be agreed to by BPA and preference customer representatives designated by the Public Power Council, and will be proposed by BPA after that date in a future Section 7(i) rate proceeding, with the revisions not subject to the procedural requirements of this Section 9.

+Process Generally Applicable to Any PRDM Revision